Dyrecteddyrected

 • Status column: Automatically added if the collection has a status field.

-• Actions: Edit (navigates to edit page), Copy ID, Delete.
+• Actions: Edit (navigates to edit page), Delete.

 Collection Edit / Create